jptrainor/js_bridge/README.md

 ## Getting Started

-There is not much documentation yet, but it is very simple to use.
+There is not much documentation yet, but it is fairly simple to use.
 Your best bet is to use the tests as an example.
 Start by looking at test/js_bridge_test.dart.

 ## Performance

 There is a performance test included with the js_bridge unit tests.
 It measures the time required to complete a single function call with a single integer argument and a single integer return value.
 The call performance is measured both from Dart to Javascript, and from Javascript to Dart.
-This test measures the performance _without_ the overhead of the js_bridge layer.
-A single function in either direction is about 2 µs.
+A single function call in either direction is about 2 µs.
 Consider this a baseline performance expectation.

-Below are the performance test results running on an 2.8 GHz i5 with OSX 10.9.3, Dart 1.4.2, and Chrome 35.0.1916.114.
+Below are the performance test results running on a 2.8 GHz i5 with OSX 10.9.3, Dart 1.4.2, and Chrome 35.0.1916.114.

 Dartium (Dart VM):